microsoft/onnxruntime/docs/CSharp_API.md

 ### Multiple inference runs with fixed sized input(s) and output(s)

 If the model have fixed sized inputs and outputs of numeric tensors, you can use "FixedBufferOnnxValue" to accelerate the inference speed.
-By using "FixedBufferOnnxValue", the contianer objects only need to be allocated/disposed one time during multiple InferenceSession.Run() calls.
-This avoids some overhead which may beneficial for smaller models where the time is noticeable in the overall running time.
+By using "FixedBufferOnnxValue", the container objects only need to be allocated/disposed one time during multiple InferenceSession.Run() calls.
+This avoids some overhead which may be beneficial for smaller models where the time is noticeable in the overall running time.

 An example can be found at `TestReusingFixedBufferOnnxValueNonStringTypeMultiInferences()`:
 * [../csharp/test/Microsoft.ML.OnnxRuntime.Tests/InferenceTest.cs#L1047](../csharp/test/Microsoft.ML.OnnxRuntime.Tests/InferenceTest.cs#L1047)